Kenya: Bridge International Academies-02/Kenya

 Health and safety, access to information and redress

 In 2013 and 2016, IFC invested a total of US$13.5 million of equity in Bridge International Academies (the company), Africa’s largest chain of low-cost schools.
 According to IFC, at the time of its investment in 2014, the company operated 211 schools serving over 57,000 students in Kenya and aims to provide quality education to children from families earning less than US $2 per person per day.
 The investment was intended to support an increase in the number of schools in Kenya and expansion to 3 new countries.
 IFC completed a divestment of Bridge International Academies effective March 3, 2022.

 In February 2020, CAO received a complaint from a parent of a student enrolled at the Bridge International Academy Kwa Njenga Msq (Bridge), in Kenya, with support from the East Africa Centre for Human Rights (EACHRights), a Kenyan NGO.
 The complaint concerns the alleged electrocution and subsequent death of her son, while at school.

-CAO found the complaint eligible in February 2020 and began an assessment of the issues raised.
-In October 2020, after the conclusion of the assessment process, the complainants and the company agreed to engage in a voluntary dialogue process to try and resolve the dispute.
-CAO’s assessment report is available in English and Kiswahili under "Case Documents" section below.
+CAO announced the eligibility of the complaint in February 2020 and initiated an assessment of the issues raised.
+In October 2020, after the conclusion of the assessment process, the complainants and the company agreed to engage in a voluntary dialogue process to work towards resolving the dispute.